tottyn/introstatsdocs/README.md

 # Intro Stats Course Documents

-Some lectures and activities for teaching introductory stats courses are hosted here.
+Some items for teaching introductory stats courses are hosted here.